jgm/pandoc-citeproc/man/pandoc-citeproc.1.md

      is not specified and the document ends with a section header, this final header will be treated as the bibliography header.

+`notes-after-punctuation`
+:    If true (the default), pandoc will put footnote citations
+     after following punctuation.
+For example, if the source contains `blah blah [@jones99].`, the result will look like `blah blah.[^1]`, with the note moved after the period and the space collapsed.
+If false, the space will still be collapsed, but the footnote will not be moved after the punctuation.

 The metadata must contain either `references` or `bibliography` or both as a source of references.  `csl` and `citation-abbreviations` are optional.
 If `csl` is not provided, a default stylesheet